 - Origin: Southeast Asia

-- Mature Size: up to 10 feet long
+- Mature Size: Up to 10 feet long

-- Sun Exposure: low to bright, indirect light
+- Sun Exposure: Low to bright, indirect light

 - Soil Type: Well-drained potting mix

-- Soil pH: 6.1 to 6.5
+- Soil pH: 6.1-6.5

-- Toxicity: Toxic to cats and dogs
+- Toxicity: Toxic to humans and pets

 Best Growing Conditions for Golden Pothos

-Golden Pothos Varieties
+Types of Golden Pothos

 How to Propagate Golden Pothos